 In a move toward expanding skin-care offerings, some Sephora locations have already started to offer mini HydraFacial treatments for their customers.
 Clint Carnell, CEO of HydraFacial and OrangeTwist’s founder, says it makes so much sense to take the next step of pairing Sephora and OrangeTwist locations.

 “The Sephora customer is our customer,” Carnell says, noting that the trends in skin health and non-invasive aesthetic treatments are skewing younger and attracting more men, and an overall more diverse customer base.
 “It’s pretty exciting, and we know their consumers are focusing more on skin health.
 They spend a lot more time on their face, and they naturally graduate to the products that we offer.
 Whether it’s Clear + Brilliant, the Forever Young BBL, Botox or fillers, it’s just a really nice, natural pull-through for their customer base.”

-The first joint locations will be in The Grove in West Los Angeles, where OrangeTwist will offer HydraFacials in and so many other treatments.
+The first joint location will be in The Grove in Los Angeles, where OrangeTwist will offer HydraFacials, CoolSculpting and a fully curated menu of non-invasive treatments.
 There are more Southern California pairings planned for 2020.

 Sephora recently announced improvements to its existing stores as well as the opening of 35 new locations.
 “The Sephora retail concept is rooted in aesthetics, presenting its clients with the most unique product assortment, store design, and client services.
 Sephora was the first beauty retailer to employ the unique open-sell philosophy, allowing clients to shop a myriad of brands and encouraging them to try, test and play with everything from lip glosses to blushes, skincare to fragrance,” the brand’s news release says.